Mondarth/FVTT-Manual/docs/all/ui/layers/drawings.rst

 Object Drawings
 ~~~~~~~~~~~~~~~

-Object drawings are rendered in the :doc:`Primary Canvas Group </technical/primary_canvas_group>`.
+Object drawings are rendered in the :term:`Primary Canvas Group`.
 They are affected by scene :ref:`lighting <lighting>` and :ref:`fog of war <fog of war>` exploration.
 This means that players will only see these drawings once their :ref:`character token` can see that part of the scene.

 Because object drawings are in the primary group they interact with other layers (:doc:`background <background_image>`, :doc:`foreground <foreground_image>`, :doc:`tiles <tiles>`, :doc:`tokens <token_actors>`, and :doc:`effects <effects>` ).
 The elevation and sort order affect how the drawing is rendered in relation to these other layers.